 Eligibility Criteria for Spouse Exemption

-Not everyone can benefit from spouse exemption; let’s explore the eligibility criteria.
-The spouse exemption is a valuable relief for married couples and civil partners, but understanding who qualifies is crucial for effective estate planning.
+Not everyone can benefit from spouse exemption — and the eligibility rules are strict.
+The relief is incredibly valuable, but understanding who qualifies (and who doesn’t) is crucial for effective estate planning.

 Married Couples vs. Civil Partners

-In the UK, both married couples and civil partners are eligible for spouse exemption.
-This means that assets transferred between spouses or civil partners are generally exempt from inheritance tax.
-As stated by HMRC, “transfers between spouses are usually exempt from inheritance tax, whether they are made during a person’s lifetime or on death.”
-This exemption can significantly reduce the inheritance tax liability, making it an important consideration for estate planning.
+In the UK, both legally married couples and registered civil partners are eligible for spouse exemption.
+This means that assets transferred between spouses or civil partners are generally exempt from inheritance tax — whether transfers are made during lifetime or on death.
+The law treats civil partners identically to married couples for IHT purposes, ensuring parity of treatment.

-It’s worth noting that the law treats civil partners similarly to married couples for inheritance tax purposes.
-This equality of treatment ensures that both married couples and civil partners can benefit from the spouse exemption, providing a level of financial security for the surviving partner.
+This equal treatment means that both married couples and civil partners can benefit fully from the spouse exemption, transferable nil rate band, and transferable residence nil rate band — providing a comprehensive framework of financial protection for the surviving partner.

 Co-habiting Partners: Are They Included?

-To summarize, eligibility for spouse exemption in the UK is limited to:
+To summarise, eligibility for spouse exemption in the UK is limited to:

 Exemption Limits and Thresholds